Cheap Car Insurance With No Down Payment or Deposit

 Drivers with available cash wanting maximum savings

-If you drive fewer than 10,000 miles annually, pay-per-mile insurance can get your cheaper rates and lower your initial monthly payment.
-You pay a base monthly rate plus a per-mile charge (around 2 to 10 cents per mile), so your bill adjusts based on how much you actually drive.
-Low-mileage drivers can save 20 to 40% compared to standard policies.
+Drivers with under 10,000 miles per year may pay less with pay-per-mile insurance.
+You pay a base monthly rate plus a per-mile charge of roughly 2 to 10 cents per mile, so your bill adjusts based on how much you actually drive.
+Low-mileage drivers can save 20% to 40% compared to standard policies.

-How to Spot Misleading No Down Payment Insurance
+Is No Down Payment Car Insurance a Scam?

 Cheap No-Down-Payment Car Insurance: FAQ